Winston Peters: Islamophobia

 In 2005, Peters made a speech titled The End Of Tolerance.
 In it he said that New Zealand had always been a nation of immigrants but was not a nation of Islamic immigrants.
 He said "In New Zealand the Muslim community have been quick to show us their more moderate face, but as some media reports have shown, there is a militant underbelly here as well.
 These two groups, the moderate and militant, fit hand and glove everywhere they exist.
 Underneath it all the agenda is to promote fundamentalist Islam."
 He rejected calls for an apology from those who believed the speech to be an attack on Muslim immigrants.
 Radio New Zealand said that "Mr Peters told Morning Report (RNZ) the comments were made in the context of recent terror attacks in London and that Imams around the world were saying the same thing."

 Peters has condemned discrimination on the basis of religion and he denounced Islamophobia following the Christchurch mosque shootings.
 He called for the terrorist perpetrator to be deported to his home country, Australia.

 In March 2022, Indian drama film The Kashmir Files had received an R16 classification from the New Zealand Classification Office, with a scheduled release date of 24 March 2022.
 Members of the Muslim community in New Zealand raised concerns with chief censor David Shanks that the film could promote Islamophobia, citing intercommunal tensions relating to the film's release in India.
 Shanks stated that the film's R16 classification did not mean that the film was being banned.
 In response to the film's R16 classification in New Zealand, Peters claimed that the film's age restricted classification amounted to censorship of terrorist actions during the 9/11 attacks and the Christchurch mosque shootings.
 He added that efforts towards combating Islamophobia should not be used to "shield the actions of terrorists in the name of Islam".

 LGBT issues

 In 1986, Peters voted, together with all but three of his fellow National MPs, against the Homosexual Law Reform Act which decriminalised sexual acts between males over 16.
 In 2012, Peters voted, together with all of his fellow New Zealand First MPs, against the Marriage Amendment Bill, which aimed to permit same sex marriage in New Zealand.
 Peters also had called for a referendum on the issue.

+In 2025, New Zealand First introduced a Member's bill, Legislation (Definitions of Woman and Man) Amendment Bill that would add new sections 13A and 13B to the Legislation Act 2019 defining the terms "man" and "women" in New Zealand law.
+Following protests and a national day of action on 13 June 2026, Peters referred to protestors as "rent-a-crowd" in a Facebook post.
+The activist group, Rainbow Action Tāmaki sent a letter to Peters asking him to delete the post, publicly apologise, and make a small donation to RainbowYouth, which Peters refused to do.